 Being picked on, made fun of, or straight out bullied is traumatic in many ways—but it might also be something your girl feels uneasy telling you about.
 While you of course would want to support your girl in every way you can, she might worry that you’ll be disappointed in her—or even think the situation would only get worse if she asked for help.
 Additionally, there's a chance that she doesn't fully understand what's going on or doesn't want to be seen as overly sensitive, so she might not classify bullying behaviors as bullying—even when they clearly are.
 That said, she might be telling you something’s wrong in other ways.
 Girl Scouts Developmental Psychologist, Dr. Andrea Bastiani Archibald, has identified a few things your girls might say that could indicate a bigger problem.

-Sudden and repeated avoidance of her school bus, or of going to school altogether, can be a signal that those places feel unsafe to her.
+Sudden and repeated avoidance of her school bus, or of school if she's attending in-person—or honestly any place she used to go without problem— can be a signal that those places feel unsafe to her.
 Try asking, “Who do you usually sit next to on the bus?” and see what she says.
-Or if she’s making excuses not to go to school, you could say something like, “I heard there’s been some bullying problems in our town.
-Do you ever see anybody being picked on or being treated badly at school?
+Or if she’s making excuses not to go to the park, you could say something like, “I heard there’s been some bullying problems in our town.
+Do you ever see anybody being picked on or being treated badly?
 What happens?”
 The key is to look for any change in behavior.
 If she used to be fine with the school bus (or walking to school with friends, or any other activity) and suddenly wants to avoid it altogether, that’s a sign that something might not be OK.

-2. “I lost my new notebook.
-Can we get a new one?”
+- “I lost my headphones.
+Can we get new ones?”

-3. “I’ll tell you about my day later, Mom.
-I really have to go to
+- “I’ll tell you about my day later, Mom.
+I really have to go to the bathroom first.”

-5. “Practice was cancelled again, so I’ll be home right after
+- “Practice was cancelled again, so I’ll be home right after school.”

 It’s rare for sports practice or after-school clubs to be cancelled more than one week in a row.
 If your girl makes excuses to not go, or otherwise seems disinterested in group activities she used to enjoy, it’s possible that she’s being bullied by another child in that group.
 Try asking if she still likes that activity, or if she has friends or people she spends more time with on the team.
 If you know for a fact that practice wasn’t cancelled, let her know that, but make sure to let her know you’re not angry at her for lying, but more concerned about why she didn’t think she could be honest with you.
 Dropping the team altogether or leaving the activity isn’t usually the best solution, so strategize with her (and her coach or activity leader, if necessary) to come up with alternatives.